dqops/dqo/docs/examples/numeric-valid-latitude-percent.md

 What started as police non-emergency line for the City of Austin has become a robust Citywide Information Center where ambassadors are available to answer residents’ concerns 24 hours a day, 7 days a week, and 365 days a year.

-The `latitude` column indicates if the latitude values are valid.
-If the percentage of latitude values exceeds the set thresholds then the file is not ready to be transcribed.
+The `latitude` column contains latitude values.

-We want to verify the percent of valid latitude values on `latitude` column, which will tell us what percentage of data are ready to be transcribed.
+We want to verify the percentage of valid latitude values on `latitude` column.

 **SOLUTION**

 We will verify the data of `bigquery-public-data.austin_311.311_service_requests` using profiling [valid_latitude_percent](../checks/column/numeric/valid-latitude-percent.md) column check.
-Our goal is to verify if the percentage of valid latitude values on `latitude` column does not exceed 99.0%.
+Our goal is to verify if the percentage of valid latitude values on `latitude` column does not exceed the setup thresholds.

 In this example, we will set three maximum percentage thresholds levels for the check:

-- warning: 99.0%
+- warning: 95.0%
 - error: 98.0%
-- fatal: 95.0%
+- fatal: 99.0%

 If you want to learn more about checks and threshold levels, please refer to the [DQO concept section](../dqo-concepts/checks/index.md).

 **VALUE**

-If the percentage of data that is available for transcription exceed 99.0%, a warning alert will be triggered.
+If the percentage of valid latitude values exceed 95.0%, a warning alert will be triggered.

 ## Data structure